Supported Employment Services Award pay rates

 An employee with disability covered by the SES Award doesn’t have to be paid a supported wage.
 An employer can pay an employee with disability the minimum rate for the employee’s classification.

-From 30 June 2023, there are transitional arrangements about not reducing wages and conducting SWS assessments for employees with disability already employed.
-These apply to:
+- conducting SWS assessments for employees with disability already employed.

 - employees classified into Grade A or B